Webb-Site by David M. Webb

 Being narrow in scope as it is, like his writing style, Mr. Webb's perspective is very much British in a now increasingly Chinese city, albeit, Hong Kong outwardly still retains much of its past British colonial characteristics.
 If you were a long-time British expat and familiar with the colonial Hong Kong, seeing the steady decline of British influence on all levels of Hong Kong society these days is heartbreaking.

 By any measure, WEBB-SITE is dry and tedious, a far cry from a professionally published finance journal or publication.
-Nonetheless, with Mr. Webb's extensive experience and knowledge of this city and its stock and bond markets, this blog is worth a read, particularly to those who are interested in the current events happening in this major world financial hub — written in an old-fashioned sort of British flavor.
+Nonetheless, with Mr. Webb's extensive experience and knowledge of this city's stock and bond markets, this blog is worth a read, particularly to those who are interested in the current events happening in this major world financial hub — written in an old-fashioned sort of British flavor.